 Bessie Cheng is a Chinese-Canadian playwright and performer.
 She graduated from the Playwriting and Devised Theatre program at York University.
 Her most recent play in development, Dirt, was workshopped through Factory Theatre’s Foundry program, and was a recipient of the Ellen Ross Stuart Awards from the Ontario Arts Foundation.
 Bessie is also a co-founder of Silk Bath Collective, which created the Fringe hit, Silk Bath.
 The show moved onto a sold-out run at Next Stage Festival 2017, and gained a residency in Tarragon’s Workspace program.
 Her collective is gearing up for their world premiere of Yellow Rabbit at Soulpepper Theatre this fall.
 In 2016, Cahoots Theatre named Bessie as one of their 30 theatre-makers that will shape the next 30 years in Canadian Theatre.

 David Gagnon Walker is a playwright, dramaturg, and performer based between Edmonton and Montréal.
 His works prioritize formal experimentation, integrating text-based drama with other modes of contemporary performance.
-They include: Premium Content (Major Matt Mason Collective, 2018), Productive Time (72-hour site-specific & online performance, Found Fest 2017), and One of Us Must Know (Chinook Series, 2016).
-Dramaturgy includes The Observed Flight of Birds (2b Theatre/NTS, 2017), Trying to Listen While Not Giving a Fuck, (Surreal SoReal/Zone Homa, 2018), and the contemporary circus show Particle # B (Grenoble, France, 2018).
-David holds an MA from the University of Toronto and is in the final year of the playwriting program at the National Theatre School of Canada.
+They include: Premium Content (Major Matt Mason Collective, 2018), Productive Time (72-hour site-specific & online performance, Found Fest 2017), One of Us Must Know (Chinook Series, 2016), and the libretto for the eloctroacoustic operetta Little Urban Green (Toronto Laptop Orchestra, 2015).
+Dramaturgy includes The Observed Flight of Birds (2b Theatre/NTS, 2017), Trying to Listen While Not Giving a Fuck, (Surreal SoReal/Zone Homa, 2018), and the contemporary circus show Particle # B (Grenoble, France, 2018; upcoming 2019 tour of Australia).
+David is in the final year of the playwriting program at the National Theatre School of Canada.
+Find him online at www.davidgagnonwalker.com.

 Deanna Kruger lives in Guelph, Ontario.
 Most recently, she was a member of The Women’s Room, a playwright unit hosted by Pat the Dog Theatre Creation and Sonderlust.
 She was previously part of Nightwood Theatre’s Write from the Hip program, during which she developed The Sword-Bearers.
 This November, Deanna’s play We Ran Wild will have a staged reading at the Kitchener-Waterloo Art Gallery as part of the Heels on the Diving Board theatre series.